encounter/futurerestore/README.md

 ---

-## 3) Odysseus (32bit devices)
+## 3) Odysseus (32-bit devices)

 ### Requirements
-- futurerestore compiled with libipatcher (odysseus support)
+- futurerestore compiled with libipatcher (Odysseus support)
 - Jailbreak or bootrom exploit (limera1n)
 - Firmware keys for the device/destination iOS must be public (check ipsw.me)
 - SHSH files for the destination iOS (OTA blobs work too!)

 ### Info
-If you have a jailbroken 32bit device you can downgrade to any iOS you have blobs for.
+If you have a jailbroken 32-bit device you can downgrade to any iOS you have blobs for.
 You can still get OTA blobs for iOS 6.1.3 and 8.4.1 for some devices and use those.

 ### How to use
 1. Get device into kDFU/pwnDFU
-  * Pre-iPhone4s (limera1n devices):
+  * Pre-iPhone 4s (limera1n devices):
     * Enter pwndfu mode with redsn0w or any other tool
-  * iPhone4s and later:
+  * iPhone 4s and later:
     * Jailbreak required!
-    * Enter kDFU mode with kDFU app (cydia: repo.tihmstar.net) or by loading a pwniBSS from any existing odysseus bundle.
+    * Enter kDFU mode with kDFU app by loading a pwned iBSS from any existing odysseus bundle.
 2. Connect your device to computer in kDFU mode (or pwnDFU mode)
 3. On the computer run `futurerestore --use-pwndfu -t ticket.shsh --latest-baseband ios.ipsw`